perfectra1n/claude-code-sync/docs/EXAMPLES.md

-# claude-sync Examples
+# claude-code-sync Examples

-This document provides practical examples of using `claude-sync` in various scenarios.
+This document provides practical examples of using `claude-code-sync` in various scenarios.

 ## Basic Setup and First Sync